(888) 448-0302 Talk to a recovery specialist 24/7

 Alabama

 Drugs and alcohol are excluded from the definition of mental illness in Alabama.
-There’s no way to force someone to enter rehab in the Yellowhammer State.
+There’s no way to force someone to enter rehab in Yellowhammer State.

 Alaska